Sharks in the ocean

 "That's what they say."

-They say the seal population is way back up, and I believe it.
+They also say the seal population is way back up, and I believe it.
 And yet I've also heard that fish stocks are way down.
 It makes me wonder what the seals are eating until I see them charging through a school of pogeys.

 A few weeks ago, with a schooner full of passengers on a windless morning, I spotted a subtle V-shaped wake on the mirror-surface of the bay.
 I shut down the engine to drift up on it silently, curious as to what it might be.